Types of Purchase Orders

 Purchase Orders are considered 2-way or 3-way matches.
 Below is a listing of commonly used PO types.

 Currently, a signed payment process (copy of the PO approved by authorized person) is required on all 2-way matches before payment of an invoice.
-If you do not have a copy of the PO, please contact Purchasing or Accounts Payable.
+If you do not have a copy of the PO, please contact Procurement or Accounts Payable.

 The following PO types are 2-way matches:

 - Blanket Order (BO)